pramodkondur/Text-Classifier-Using-PySpark-Databricks/README.md

 **Inference from Results**
 - The high accuracy of over 90% indicates that the model is effectively classifying course titles into their respective categories.
 Precision and recall scores suggest that the model not only identifies relevant classes well but also minimizes false positives.
 The F1 score reinforces the model's balance between precision and recall, making it reliable for practical use.

-**Inference from PySpark and Jupyter Notebook structure**
+**Inference from PySpark and JupyterNotebook/Scikit-learn structure**
-- In summary, while both PySpark and Jupyter Notebook serve important roles in data science, they cater to different needs.
+- In summary, while both PySpark and Jupyter Notebook/Scikit-learn serve important roles in data science, they cater to different needs.
 PySpark excels in scalability and performance for large datasets, making it suitable for production-level applications, particularly when dealing with big data.
 In contrast, Jupyter Notebook provides an excellent environment for exploration and analysis with smaller datasets.

 - Although PySpark and Jupyter Notebook can perform similar tasks, there are certain nuances in the code that users must adhere to when switching between the two.
 However, these nuances are not difficult to navigate.
 A person who is familiar with coding in Python in Jupyter Notebooks can certainly transition to using PySpark effectively.
 The framework's design and functionalities allow for seamless handling of big data, making it an invaluable tool for data scientists and engineers.